 The treatment outcome was evaluated by the Menopause Rating Scale, a self-designed questionnaire for assessing sexuality, and the Clinical Global Impression scale.
 To test the results, the incidence and severity of typical psychological, psychosomatic and vasomotor symptoms were recorded after five, eight and 12 weeks of treatment.

 Substantial improvement in psychological and psychosomatic symptoms was observed, and menopausal complaints diminished or disappeared completely in 76 percent of the women; in addition to this, sexual well-being also improved after treatment, displaying that St. John’s wort uses include providing natural menopause relief.

 4. Fights Inflammation and Skin Irritations

 St. John’s wort has antibacterial properties and may also help fight inflammation that’s at the root of most diseases.
 When applied topically, it relieves symptoms associated with minor wounds and skin irritations, working as a natural treatment for eczema, a home remedy for burn relief and a way to naturally treat hemorrhoids.

-Extracts of St. John’s wort have been used for thousands of years to treat cuts and abrasions.
+St. John’s wort extracts have been used for thousands of years to treat cuts and abrasions.
 Its usefulness in reducing inflammation is well-known and appears to be related to its ability to serve as an antibacterial agent.

 In a 2003 study at the Department of Dermatology at the Freiburg University Clinic in Germany, 18 patients with eczema were treated twice daily over a period of four weeks.
 After the trial, the severity of the skin lesions improved on sites of treatment, and skin tolerance and cosmetic acceptability was good or excellent with the St. John’s wort cream.